JoeyMckenzie/joeymckenzie.tech/content/2023/content-driven-websites-with-php-and-laravel.md

 }
 ```

-A fairly simple component that ultimately takes the converted HTML content I've ran through the nifty PHP League's
+A fairly simple component that ultimately takes the converted HTML content I've run through the nifty PHP League's
 [CommonMark](https://commonmark.thephpleague.com/) library and spit out on the other side to `dangerouslySetInnerHTML`
 within my React code.